here-not-there/49f7/lrng_nts.md

 - contains historical data for a long period
 - supports incremental loads thanks to easy delta detection between the source system and the dimension table
 - great for SELECT operations

+## CLoud Overview

+**cloud**
+  abstracting, pooling, and sharing computing resources
+    servers, switches, routers, operating systems, and security software across a network of devices on or off the premises typically, with higher-level services
+    analytical
+    recovery etc

+mixture of technologies
+  operating system
+  management platform
+  APIs

+Benefits
+  cost efficiency
+  scalability
+    vertical scaling
+      increasing the size of each resource
+    horizontal scaling
+      adding more resources to your existing clusters elasticity
+    asutomatic scalability on demand service variety reliability security

+Deployment models
+  public
+  private
+  hybrid
+    on-premises + private cloud + 3rd party public cloud
+  multi-cloud

+Types of consumer needs
+  personal/consumer
+  vertical
+    usually in orgainzations with rigid hyerarchy
+      healthcare
+      governmental
+  external
+  internal

+Cloud service models

+Infrastructure as a Service (IaaS) infrastructure examples
+    Cisco
+    Microsoft Azure
+    Amazon Web Services (AWS)
+    Google Compute Engine (GCE)
+    Digital Ocean
+Platform as a Service (PaaS)
+  platform layer
+    operating system
+    pre-built development tools
+    testing
+    runtime
+    middleware
+    and databases
+  examples
+    Azure App Service
+    Salesforce.com
+    Google App Engine
+    AWS Elastic Beanstalk
+    OpenShift
+Software as a Service (SaaS)
+   complete solution, no-code, no-infrastructure examples
+     Google apps (i.e., Gmail or Google Maps)
+      Dropbox
+      Salesforce
+      YouTube
+      Concur
+      GoToMeeting
+      MS Office 365

+Use SaaS

+For standard solutions requiring a low level of customization and internet access via multiple device types When you don't have the skills internally to install, run, and manage the software When it's more cost effective to let a specialist run the software When you're happy with the SaaS provider's data privacy, service and configuration/integration options

+Don’t Use SaaS

+When you need a high level of configuration, customization, or specialist integrations When you can run it yourself more effectively
+When you have compliance requirements that don’t permit outside hosting When extensive experience of business process customization is required

+Use PaaS

+When developers are comfortable using standardized building blocks When developers require the specialized capabilities it provides but no internal team wants to own the service For services outside your core business area, such as automation, deployment and monitoring

+Don’t Use PaaS

+If your project needs proprietary building blocks
+When you are using low level or legacy languages for development If the application requires you to customize hardware and software When applications generate a transaction volume that might make PaaS services cost prohibitive

+Use IaaS

+When you need control over your high-performing applications When you don’t have the finances to invest in hardware When you want to purchase only what you consume or need When you need to be able to change out specific hardware and software easily

+Don’t Use IaaS

+If you are not interested in or able to handle the management of a virtual machine If the vendor does not meet your security standards

+## Containers

+**container**
+  a standard unit of software
+    code and all its dependencies

+**container image**
+  a lightweight, stand-alone, executable package of software includes everything needed to run an application
+    code, runtime, system tools, system libraries and settings